Cars & Driving

 Buying a Car in Hungary: Best Dealers and Platforms

 In Budapest, the largest dealerships provide extensive after-sales services, ensuring customer satisfaction.
 Győr is known for local dealers offering competitive pricing on used vehicles, making it an attractive option for budget-conscious buyers.
-Székesfehérvár has a strong market for Japanese car brands, while Miskolc has many options of budget-friendly options.Used cars vary widely, with prices starting around HUF 1,500,000 (~USD 4,200 / ~EUR 3,900) for older models.
+Székesfehérvár has a strong market for Japanese car brands, while Miskolc has a wide range of budget-friendly options.Used cars vary widely, with prices starting around HUF 1,500,000 (~USD 4,200 / ~EUR 3,900) for older models.

 Hungary has a growing market for certified pre-owned vehicles, which come with warranties and have undergone rigorous inspections, offering a middle ground between new and used cars.